 Next, get rid of that green shag carpet.
 What you want is an inexpensive medium earth tone cut pile carpet.
 One color everywhere.
 And by all means – if the floors are hardwood – give them a shine.

 Finally, air out your home.
 You may not be aware of how different your home smells to an outsider.
 Come on, you’ve been in homes and gotten a nose surprise once or twice – haven’t you?
 Don’t take a chance.
 Use fresh air circulation and air fresheners to eliminate smells.
 God forbid you do all these things and the home appeals to you so much that you decide not to sell.

 There are other important factors.
 You are competing with other homes in your market.
 Be aware of what’s for sale.
 Visit the competition.
 Count the bedrooms and bathrooms.
+Check if there’s an issue with the plumbing so that you can schedule a repair with professional plumbing services.
 Get a feel for the size (total square footage) of the competing homes.
 It is important to be aware of features such as window covering, a pool, an out building, landscaping, fencing etc?
 Make a list and price your home accordingly.
 Although your realtor may have a handle on all of these things it is important for you to know as well.

 Study the schools in the area – whether you have children or not.
 Leave literature about what’s available on the kitchen counter.
 Help the buyer make up his or her mind.
 And don’t be in a rush to sell.
 Your realtor may detect your urgency and try talking you into selling quick and cheap.